prysmaticlabs/documentation/website/docs/testnet/spadina.md

 ## Step 2: Get Test ETH

 To participate in eth2, you'll need to stake 32 ETH.
-For the Medalla eth2 testnet, we use test ETH from the Görli eth1 testnet.
+For the Spadina eth2 testnet, we use test ETH from the Görli eth1 testnet.
 You can request this testnet ETH by joining our [discord server](https://discord.gg/prysmaticlabs).

 ## Step 3: Complete the onboarding process in the official eth2 launchpad